djipco/webmidi/website/api/classes/Forwarder.md

 ### `.forward(...)` {#forward}

-Sends the specified message to the forwarder's destination(s) if it matches the type(s) and channel(s).
+Sends the specified message to the forwarder's destination(s) if it matches the specified type(s) and channel(s).

   **Parameters**